-Where capital investments are planned risks will include security of capital, liquidity and yield assumptions.
+Where capital investments are planned, risks will include security of capital, liquidity and yield assumptions.
 In such cases, the Head of Finance and Property will ensure that Members are adequately informed and understand the risk exposure.

 The referendum on 23 June 2016 resulted in a decision for the United Kingdom to leave the European Union.
-The negotiations on the exit arrangements are ongoing and there is currently a degree of uncertainty around the economic situation which the Council will face.
+From 1st January 2021 new trading arrangements are in place with the and there is currently a degree of uncertainty around the economic situation which the Council will face.
 This may impact a number of the risk elements set out above.
 The position and its effect on the Council's capital strategy will continue to be closely monitored.